fastai/nbdev/README.md

 - [release notes](https://github.com/fastai/nbdev/blob/master/CHANGELOG.md).

-## If Someone Tells You That You Shouldn't Use Notebooks For Software Development
+## If Someone Tells You Should Not Use Notebooks For Software Development

 [Watch this video](https://youtu.be/9Q6sLbz37gk).